 • Have bloody, black, or maroon-colored stools.

-• Do not improve after 2 weeks of home treatment, are different or are getting worse, or are interfering with normal activities.
+• If your GERD symptoms do not improve after 2 weeks of home treatment, are different or are getting worse, or are interfering with your usual activities.

-• Occur with a lot of weight loss when you aren't trying to lose weight.
+• If your symptoms occur with a lot of weight loss when you aren't trying to lose weight.

 Watchful waiting